patrickdean/homegame/character-creation.md

 You will always have at least one bond and may often have many.
 New bonds are created whenever a bond is resolved.

 See the document on Bonds from Dungeon World for inspiration.

+### Heroic Chronicle

+If you're having trouble coming up with a backstory, you can use the Heroic Chronicle on page 190 of the Explorer's Guide to Wildemount as inspiration.

+For everyone else, at least take a look at it to help fill in a few blanks you have like home town, favorite food and ally/rival relationships.
+Also, be sure to read up on your homeland and town.

 ## Enjoyment is Paramount